 Instead of indulging in all the temptation that engulfs ...
 Continue Reading

 Not only are the holidays the “most wonderful time of the year”, but they can also be the most stressful time of the year.
 Between the shopping, rushing, cleaning, visiting and cooking, just to name a few, it’s no wonder that the holidays can bring on stress like no other season.
-This stress can lead to headaches, ...
+This stress can lead to headaches, neck and ...
 Continue Reading

 By its dictionary definition, self-care is the pro-active practice of taking action to preserve or improve your own health.
 And while this sounds like a simple, common-sense practice, if current statistics on increasing stress levels and the negative effects from our faster-than-ever paced society are any indicator, it seems ...
 Continue Reading